End-to-End Deep Learning for Predicting Metric Space-Valued Outputs: Introduction

 \section{Introduction}

 The rapid growth of complex, structured data across science and engineering increasingly challenges traditional learning paradigms and demands fundamentally new modeling tools.
-In fields such as neuroscience \citep{dryd:09}, social science \citep{li:23}, and genomics \citep{kapl:20}, observations are increasingly recorded as non-Euclidean entities, which have been referred to as \emph{random objects}.
+In fields such as neuroscience \citep{dryd:09}, social science \citep{li:23}, and genomics \citep{kapl:20}, observations are increasingly recorded as non-Euclidean entities, which have been referred to as \emph{random objects} \citep{mull:16:7}.
 Examples include functional data \citep{mull:16:3}, networks \citep{mull:22:11}, trees \citep{nye:17}, probability distributions \citep{pete:22}, and data residing in manifolds such as symmetric positive-definite (SPD) matrices \citep{huan:17}.
 These data types can be modeled as elements of general metric spaces, where the lack of algebraic operations such as addition, subtraction, or scalar multiplication renders standard statistical and machine learning techniques inapplicable.

-To motivate the problem, Figure~\ref{fig:motivation} illustrates two representative examples from our real data applications.
+To motivate the problem, Figure~\ref{fig:motivation} illustrates two representative examples.
 The left panel shows age-at-death densities for 162 countries in 2015, with curves colored by GDP per capita.
 Here, the regression problem of interest is to model how the age-at-death distribution varies with demographic, economic, and environmental indicators, enabling comparisons across populations with different socioeconomic conditions.
 The right panel displays a daily traffic network in Manhattan on January 1, 2018, constructed from New York City yellow taxi trip data.
 In this setting, the goal is to predict the structure of daily transportation networks from predictors such as weather conditions, calendar effects, and aggregated trip statistics.
-Both examples highlight outputs that are complex objects such as probability distributions and networks, rather than vectors, and these objects cannot be adequately represented in a Euclidean space.
+Both examples highlight outputs that are complex objects such as probability distributions and networks, rather than vectors; such objects are inherently non-Euclidean.